COMPUTER EVOLUTION AND PERFORMANCE

 T = Ic * 3p + (m * k)4 * t

-p is the number of processor cycles needed to decode and execute the instruction,
+p is the number of processor cycles which decodes and execute the instruction,

-m is the number of memory references needed, and
+m is the number of memory references, and

 k is the ratio between memory cycle time and processor cycle time.